 As a result of the COVID-19 pandemic, we have taken, and are continuing to take, certain actions to increase liquidity and strengthen our financial position.
 We implemented cost-reduction actions in April 2020 that are aimed at generating net savings of approximately \$30.0 million in 2020 while enabling us to accelerate investment in key initiatives.
-Our actions included reducing our workforce by approximately 5%, furloughing retail-facing marketing staff in Europe, reducing hiring plans, suspending go-to-market and development plans for our Terra robot mower, adjusting short-term incentive compensation and curtailing working media spending.
+Our actions taken during the second quarter of 2020 included reducing our workforce by approximately 5%, furloughing retail-facing marketing staff in Europe, reducing hiring plans, suspending go-to-market and development plans for our Terra robot mower and curtailing working media spending.
 On April 24, 2020, we were granted a temporary exclusion from Section 301 List 3 tariffs by the United States Trade Representative.
-This exclusion eliminates the 25% tariff on Roomba products until August 7, 2020 and entitles us to a refund of approximately \$57.0 million in tariffs paid since the date the Section 301 List 3 tariffs were imposed, of which approximately \$47.0 million will be recognized as a benefit to cost of product revenue in the quarter ending June 27, 2020.
-We expect to receive the refund of approximately \$57.0 million within the next twelve months, which we believe is likely to be distributed in multiple payments, subject to the timing of releases from U.S. Customs.

-We historically experience cash outflows during the second and third quarters, and our cash burn will likely be exacerbated over the next two quarters given our anticipated near-term fundamentals and the need to build inventory in advance of the holiday sales season.
-While this is likely to require drawing down on our revolving line of credit, we expect that any borrowing will be short-term in nature if and to the extent order levels recover during the second half of the year.
+This exclusion eliminates the 25% tariff on Roomba products until August 7, 2020 and entitles us to a refund of \$57.2 million in tariffs paid since the date the Section 301 List 3 tariffs were imposed, of which \$48.7 million was recognized as a benefit to cost of product revenue in the three months ended June 27, 2020.
+As of June 27, 2020, we have received \$0.6 million in cash associated with our tariff refunds from the U.S. government.
+We expect to receive the refunds within the next twelve months, subject to the timing of releases from U.S. Customs.
+We historically experience cash outflows during the third quarter, and our cash burn will likely be exacerbated over the next quarter given our anticipated near-term fundamentals and the need to build inventory in advance of the holiday sales season.
+While we do not believe these activities are likely to require drawing down on our revolving line of credit, any borrowing, if required, is anticipated to be short-term in nature.